LocallyUnknown/LocallyUnknown/README.md

-Updated: 4/14/24 at 1:44AM
+Updated: 4/16/24 at 3:31AM

 Any hate will be censored and blocked on Guestbook!! [not pg also will be censored.
-You can put stuff like that privately it's preferred not where everyone can see it]
+You can put stuff like that privately it's preferred not where everyone can see it.
+Also if you got something to say to me then say it to me]

 I am a Tord main so if I'm anyone else it's usually for someone, Tord will always be the main character I rp